J. E. McConaughy: Career

-During the course of her education, she became an assistant teacher in the seminary of Miss Strong, and for some years, taught there and in the village school, and then in the new seminary which succeeded Miss Strong's, then in the High School at Akron, Ohio, and afterwards in Bloomfield, New Jersey, where she held the position of Lady Principal, having the responsible conduct of the school.
+During the course of her education, she became an assistant teacher in the seminary for ladies taught by Mary Strong, and for some years, taught there and in the village school.
+She then taught in the new seminary which succeeded Strong's, then in the high school at Akron, Ohio, and afterwards in Bloomfield, New Jersey, where she held the position of lady principal, having the responsible conduct of the school.

-At the age of 24, she married Rev. Nathaniel McConaughy, in New York City, June 14, 1868, and soon after removed to Millville, New Jersey, which was her home for eight years.
-She took on the duties of a minister's wife, actively taking the lead in ladies' prayer meetings, Sunday School, and Bible-class work, and all forms of Christian and charitable effort, visiting the sick, providing for the poor, and promoting schemes of benevolence.
-She afterwards spent two years at Swedesboro, New Jersey, before removing to the Elwood section of Mullica Township, New Jersey.
+At the age of 24, she married Nathaniel McConaughy in New York City on June 14, 1858, and soon after removed to Millville, New Jersey, which was her home for eight years.
+She took on the duties of a minister's wife, actively taking the lead in ladies' prayer meetings, Sunday school, and Bible-class work, and all forms of Christian and charitable effort, visiting the sick, providing for the poor, and promoting schemes of benevolence.
+She afterwards spent two years at Swedesboro, New Jersey, before removing to Elwood, New Jersey.

-At the age of 21, she had begun to write for the press short, crisp newspaper articles.
-This she continued until her death.
-Her first article for the press was “Learning Hymns," published in the New York Evangelist in 1855.
+At the age of 21, she had begun to write newspaper articles for the press.
+She continued to write until her death.
+Her first article for the press was "Learning Hymns," published in the New York Evangelist in 1855.

 As the family grew up around her, she still devoted herself to writing, and for 30 years, contributed articles, averaging about one a day, to many of the religious journals of the period.
-Among these were: The Presbyterian of Philadelphia; The New York Evangelist, The Lutheran Observer, The Sunday School Times, The Herald and Presbyter of Chicago; The Raptist Chronicle (later Examiner and Chronicle) of New York; The America Messenger, and Child's Paper of the American Tract Society, the papers of the Sunday School Union, of the Presbyterian Board, of the Methodist Book Concern, of the National Temperance Society, and others, all animated by the same purpose of Christian spirit.
+Among these were: The Presbyterian of Philadelphia; The New York Evangelist, The Lutheran Observer, The Sunday School Times, The Herald and Presbyter of Chicago; The Baptist Chronicle (later The Examiner and Chronicle) of New York; The America Messenger, and Child's Paper of the American Tract Society, the papers of the Sunday School Union, of the Presbyterian Board, of the Methodist Book Concern, of the National Temperance Society, and others.